larry-athey/boilermaker/README.md

-# boilermaker
+# Boilermaker

 WiFi enabled and ESP32 driven  power controller and temperature regulator for distillation boilers.
 Multiple units can be combined in a master/slave configuration.